EMPLOYERS GUIDE

 If the candidate is successful, then they will be eligible to apply for Permanent Residency with Immigration, Refugees and Citizenship Canada.

-How to apply for the one-year RNIP work permit
+How to apply for the two-year Rural Community Immigration Pilot work permit

 Employers: Frequently Asked Questions

-Can I use RNIP for a person that already works for me?
+Can I use RCIP for a person that already works for me?

-Yes, you can use RNIP for current employees, as long as they meet the following eligibility requirements:
+Yes, you can use RCIP for current employees, as long as the following eligibility requirements are met:

 How do I hire someone from overseas?